-Percy Shelley is known to modern anarchists, if he is known at all, by a few lines from "The Mask of Anarchy",1 a political poem he penned after the Peterloo Massacre of 1819, when cavalry attacked a large crowd demanding the reform of the Parliamentary system.
+Percy Shelley is known to modern anarchists, if he is known at all, by a few lines from "The Mask of Anarchy", a political poem he penned after the Peterloo Massacre of 1819, when cavalry attacked a large crowd demanding the reform of the Parliamentary system.
 This poem, surging with the righteous anger of a peace-loving poet, contains a refrain sung (as if) by the Earth to her children:

-Rise like Lions after slumber In unvanquishable number- Shake your chains to Earth like dew Which in sleep had fallen on you- Ye are many-they are few.2 (368-72)
+Rise like Lions after slumber In unvanquishable number- Shake your chains to Earth like dew Which in sleep had fallen on you- Ye are many-they are few.
+(368-72)

 These lines notwithstanding, Shelley tended to avoid, especially in his longer poems, explicitly engaging with politics.
 It is not that he was uninterested in ideas of a radical, or even anarchist, sort.
 When Shelley was eighteen years old, and a promising young scholar at Oxford, he published a pamphlet entitled "The Necessity of Atheism" and sent it to the heads of each of the colleges of Oxford.
 For this rebellion he was promptly expelled from the institution, whose charter at that time still restricted enrollment to Christians.
 Upon his expulsion, he sought out other radicals and wrote to William Godwin, whose Enquiry Concerning Political Justice Shelly had read.
-The central thesis of Godwin's lengthy book was the necessity of abolishing government, and it can be consid-
+The central thesis of Godwin's lengthy book was the necessity of abolishing government, and it can be considered the first articulation of anarchism (without the word) in the Western canon.